chilituna/chilituna/README.md

 <br>
 Rank 6 <br>
 <i>Currently working on:</i><br>
-🦆 Transcendence: Final project of the core curriculum: Working in a gourp of 4, creating a server-side multiplayer ping-pong game with 3d graphics.
+🦆 Transcendence: Final project of the core curriculum: Working in a group of 4, creating a server-side multiplayer ping-pong game with 3d graphics.